 The role of the Team Configuration Center is to give the organization centralized control over the environment its designers operate in.
 It achieves this through the definition and management of Environment Configurations.
-These are used to constrain each designer's Altium NEXUS working environment to only use company-ratified design elements, including schematic templates, output job configuration files, and workspace preferences.
+These are used to constrain each designer's Altium Designer working environment to only use company-ratified design elements, including schematic templates, output job configuration files, and workspace preferences.
 In other words, it facilitates Centralized Environment Configuration Management.

 The following image provides a graphical overview of the concept of Centralized Environment Configuration Management.

 Before you can delve into the creation and definition of environment configurations, you need to first define the required configuration data items – the constituent elements of the configurations.
 These are the design elements that the user – whose assigned role(s) determine the configuration(s) available – is permitted to use.
 In other words, a configuration defines and enforces the set of configuration data items available to the user.

 Currently, the following types of content can be used with environment configurations:

 With revisions of configuration data items defined and released into an Altium 365 Workspace, you now have the fundamental blocks with which to define the environment configurations themselves.
 Environment configurations are defined from within the Team Configuration Center, accessed through the Workspace browser interface.

 The interface allows for an administrator to craft one or more environment configurations, depending on the needs of the organization.
 Each configuration requires the definition of: